xitop/edzed/docs/sblocks.rst

     a default value for the case the coroutine fails

   :param on_output:
-    event to be sent with the block to be initialized being the event recipient
+    an output event addressed to the block to be initialized

   If the coroutine finishes successfully, the block's output is set to the returned value.
 That generates an output event.